 So you love to dance, but you want to stay true to your vegan values.
 Is it possible?
 At the moment, not entirely.
 The use of leather and suede in dance products (notably shoes,) is still an industry standard that’s likely to stick around for a while.
 However, companies are beginning to offer select vegan options via special order, which signifies that brands are warming up to the idea of vegan dancewear.

-Contemporary and Lyrical
+Vegan Contemporary and Lyrical Dance Shoes

-If dancing contemporary and lyrical is more your speed, then the Shock from Apolla Performance is something you might want to look into.
+If dancing contemporary and lyrical is more your style, then the Shock from Apolla Performance is something you might want to look into.
 A high-quality sock woven from synthetic materials that uses compression to provide support and stability to the dancer’s feet and ankles.
 Available with or without a traction surface on the bottom according to preference.